tiprankstipranks

 Demand for our products could be affected by changes in laws and regulations applicable to food and beverages and changes in consumer preferences.

-We manufacture and sell metal and plastic rigid packaging for consumer goods products.
+We manufacture and sell sustainable rigid packaging solutions for consumer goods products.
 Many of our products are used to package food and beverages, and therefore they come into direct contact with these products.
 Accordingly, such products must comply with various laws and regulations for food and beverages applicable to our customers.
 Changes in such laws and regulations could negatively impact our customers' demand for our products as they comply with such changes and/or require us to make changes to our products.
 Additionally, because our products are used to package consumer goods, we are subject to a variety of risks that could influence consumer behavior and negatively impact demand for our products, including changes in consumer preferences driven by various health-related and environmental concerns and perceptions.
-For example, due largely to changes in consumer preferences, we recently changed the coatings and compounds in most of our metal container and metal closure products to eliminate the inclusion of bisphenol A in such coatings and compounds, resulting in additional costs.
+For example, due largely to changes in consumer preferences, we changed the coatings and compounds in most of our metal closure and metal container products to not intentionally include bisphenol A in such coatings and compounds, resulting in additional costs.
+In addition, some U.S. states have passed or are contemplating legislation restricting, and the European Union recently adopted a measure to restrict, the use of materials that contain certain per-and polyfluoroalkyl substances (PFAS) in packaging, which may require us to incur costs to modify our products in order to comply with these requirements.

 Environmental / Social1 | 3.8%